 Other Names and Species:

 West and East Africa, from the Ivory Coast to the Cameroons and eastward through Zaire to Uganda.

 The sapwood of sapele tends toward whitish or pale yellow and is distinct from the heartwood, which ranges in color from a medium to dark reddish or purplish brown.
 Sapele is lustrous and fine-textured, with an interlocked grain that is sometimes wavy, producing a narrow, uniform roe figure on quartered surfaces.
 When cut, it has a cedar-like scent.

 Sapele is quite durable and seasons rapidly, but with a marked tendency to warp, so careful stacking is required.

 Janka Hardness: 1510

-Sapele is about four percent harder than hard maple, is roughly eleven percent harder than white oak, about fifty-one percent harder than teak, close to four percent harder than sugar maple, is twenty-one percent softer than jarrah, and is about twenty two percent as hard as santos mahogany's ranking of 2200.
+Sapele is about four percent harder than hard maple, roughly eleven percent harder than white oak, about fifty-one percent harder than teak, close to four percent harder than sugar maple, twenty-one percent softer than jarrah, and about twenty-two percent as hard as santos mahogany’s ranking of 2200.

 This wood works equally well with hand and machine tools, and it saws and finishes easily.
 However, planing the surface tends to tear the interlocked grain.
 Sapele has good nailing and gluing properties.